 When moving your business overseas it is important to understand the skills of the available workforce.
 Different countries have varying educational systems, and whilst some areas are talented in sectors such as finance, they may be lacking in agricultural engineers.
 Even if you are migrating staff with you, it is important to consider how you will be able to access the talent you need for long-term objectives.

 Setting up overseas

 Due to the complexities of moving your company abroad, you can find teams dedicated to supporting your offshore setup.
 These organisations will be able to provide you with valuable insights and expertise on your new location, taking a lot of the hassle off of your hands.
 Dubbed ‘business movers’, these companies will charge you a premium for handling and advising you on what processes to follow.
 It’s worth taking the time to understand what they offer and if you deem the cost of their service to be worth the time saved.
-DT Moving, a UK based company, have been offering this service since 1870 and are a great source of information on this process.

 The UK Government also require you to register as an overseas company, you can find their pricing, application forms and contact information here.

 In the wake of Brexit, 1 in 5 UK businesses are considering whether to relocate their operations to Europe or to retain a presence in the UK.
 If you are in this position, you will need to understand the implications of Brexit for you, your trading sector and your long-term business objectives.

 KPMG offer Brexit insights, updates and advice for businesses unsure on how to navigate this political change, but if you’d prefer to get this information straight from the government, you can find everything you need here.

 As is the nature of the business world, opportunities and practices are constantly changing.
 With this in mind, it’s a smart idea to keep a presence in the UK, even if you plan on moving offshore permanently.